Skip to main content

 Thinking

-Both AnthropicChatModel and AnthropicStreamingChatModel support thinking feature.
+Both AnthropicChatModel and AnthropicStreamingChatModel support extended thinking and adaptive thinking features.

 It is controlled by the following parameters: